 I’ve heard more than a few stories of bees absconding and flying away a few days after a package is installed.
 The queen emerges from her little queen cage, finds a hive full of empty frames and nowhere to lay her eggs, so she gets up and flies away and takes the rest of the bees with her.
 An easy way to prevent that from happening is to place a queen excluder on the bottom of the first hive body.
 A queen excluder is a screen-type device that’s usually placed between the hive bodies and the honey supers to prevent the queen, who is larger than the other bees, from laying eggs in the honey supers.
 But when placed on the bottom of the hive, the excluder prevents the queen from leaving the hive and absconding with the rest of the bees.
 Placing drawn comb in the hive body helps too, but the excluder-on-the-bottom method guarantees she isn’t going anywhere.

 I may use queen excluders until I know the colonies are staying put, but with nuc boxes, absconding isn’t much of an issue.
 I guess I’ll find out for sure in about two weeks.

 2018 Postscript: I didn’t know it at the time, but packages are not sold on the island of Newfoundland.
-While it’s legal, with the right permits, to import packages from Western Australia, judging from the reaction most beekeepers had to the 2016 importation of 130 packages by Tuck’s Better Bee Farm and Lester’s Farm, it may not bee the best way to make friends.
+While it’s legal, with the right permits, to import packages from Western Australia, judging from the reaction most beekeepers had to the 2016 importation of 130 packages by an operation in Grand Falls and another farm in St. John’s, it may not bee the best way to make friends.